ArchaeoVault/ArchaeoVault/README.md

     a.
 Make sure all your work is committed

     b.
 Pull any changes from the main branch.
+By opening the menu -> hovering over the Pull, Push option -> Pull from -> origin -> origin/main

     c.
 Resolve merge conflicts if there are any